-If the host wishes to continue clocking and reading the next register, the host will ACK after the register data, instead of sending NACK followed by STOP.
+If the host wishes to continue clocking and reading the next register, the host ACK after the register data, instead of sending NACK followed by STOP.

-If some channels are deactivated, their data registers will be skipped by the auto-incrementing pointer.
-Alternatively, you may set bit 0 in Register 7-10 and the pointer will not skip the addresses associated with the inactive channels.
-The measurement data for these inactive channels will read FFh.
+If some channels are deactivated, their data registers are skipped by the auto-incrementing pointer.
+Alternatively, you may set bit 0 in Register 7-10 and the pointer does not skip the addresses associated with the inactive channels.
+The measurement data for these inactive channels reads FFh.